dmlc/gluon-nlp/docs/examples/sentiment_analysis/sentiment_analysis.md

 ![sa-model](samodel-v3.png)

 Our model is composed of a two-layer LSTM followed by an average pooling and a sigmoid output layer as illustrated in the Figure above.
-From the embedding layer, the new representations will be passed to LSTM cells.
-These will include information about the sequence of words in the data.
-Thus, given an input sequence, the memory cells in the LSTM layer will produce a representation sequence.
+From the embedding layer, the new representations are passed to LSTM cells.
+These include information about the sequence of words in the data.
+Thus, given an input sequence, the memory cells in the LSTM layer produce a representation sequence.
 This representation sequence is then averaged over all timesteps resulting in representation h.
 Finally, this representation is fed to a sigmoid output layer.
 We’re using the sigmoid because we’re trying to predict if this text has positive or negative sentiment, and a sigmoid activation function allows the model to compute the posterior probability.

 ```{.python .input  n=11}
 class AggregationLayer(gluon.HybridBlock):